 First things first: Make sure you’ve been following your doctor’s advice on pain management.
 Once that’s taken care of, look at how you can make lifestyle changes to help you cope with pain related to arthritis.

 If you have joint inflammation, it’s important to keep moving as much as you can.
-It might seem as though it could make your symptoms worse, but in reality, the worst thing you can do is sit still because joint lubrication relies on movement.
+It might seem as though it could make your symptoms worse, but in reality, the worst thing you can do is sit still because joint health relies on movement.

 Exercise is one of the most important treatments for arthritis.
 Exercise can: